Cobra Resources: Can This UK Miner Help Fix the West's Rare Earth Problem?

 The company does not yet produce or sell anything.
 It is at the stage where it is proving its deposit is large enough and economically viable enough to eventually build a mine.
 Think of it like a property developer who has found a promising piece of land and is now conducting surveys before committing to construction.

-What makes Cobra unusual is how it plans to extract those rare earths.
+What makes Cobra different is how it plans to extract those rare earths.
 Rather than digging a traditional open pit or underground mine, its Boland deposit can be developed by pumping a mild solution into the ground, dissolving the rare earth minerals, and then pumping the solution back up to the surface.
 No excavation.
 No large pits.
 No mountains of waste rock.
 This approach is the same technique used for decades to mine uranium in South Australia, and it is far cheaper and less disruptive than conventional mining.

 Why Are These Rare Earths So Important Right Now